Transport · Airports · YTY

 About this airport

-Yangzhou was one of the wealthiest cities in China during the Tang and Song dynasties, a position it held as the junction of the Yangtze River and the Grand Canal (the inland waterway connecting Beijing to Hangzhou).
-The salt merchants of Yangzhou — who controlled one of China's most lucrative commodities — funded the construction of elaborate private gardens, the most celebrated of which (Slender West Lake, He Garden, Ge Garden) survive today.
-The city's classical garden tradition and its cuisine — Huaiyang food, one of the four great traditions of Chinese cooking, characterised by exquisite cutting technique and subtle seasoning — are its primary claims to international recognition.
+Yangzhou was one of the wealthiest cities in China during the Tang and Song dynasties, a position it held as the junction of the Yangtze River and the Grand Canal (the 1,794 km inland waterway connecting Beijing to Hangzhou).
+The salt merchants of Yangzhou — who controlled one of the Qing dynasty's most lucrative commodities — funded the construction of elaborate private gardens and scholar estates, the most celebrated of which survive today: Slender West Lake (Shòu Xi Hú), a linear garden along a narrow lake connecting a sequence of pavilions, bridges, and rockery; He Garden, with its double-tiered covered walkway system; and Ge Garden, centred on a collection of scholar rocks representing the four seasons.

 Flights from YTY connect to major Chinese cities [VERIFY: current routes — May 2026].
-High-speed rail has improved Yangzhou's accessibility significantly in recent years; trains reach Shanghai in approximately 1.5 hours and Nanjing in approximately 30 minutes.
+High-speed rail has improved Yangzhou's accessibility significantly: trains from Yangzhou station reach Nanjing in approximately 30 minutes and Shanghai in approximately 1.5 hours.
+The shared airport primarily serves visitors whose routing makes flying more convenient than rail; for those departing from Nanjing or Shanghai, high-speed rail to Yangzhou is generally faster door-to-door.

 Terminals